Everyone in Northern Nevada may be all excited about unmanned aerial vehicles.

 Among the possibilities: Unmanned aerial craft could be flown only by licensed pilots, flights would be limited to daytime hours, drones couldn’t fly higher than 400 feet and they’d need to remain within sight of the pilot at the controls.

-“It’s in everyone’s interest that the FAA get it right the first time,” says Jost, whose clients include the Nevada Institute for Autonomous Systems.
+“It’s in everyone’s interest that the FAA get it right the first time,” said Jost, whose clients include the Nevada Institute for Autonomous Systems.

 The proposed rules might dampen the enthusiasm of commercial operators who are thinking about UAVs as cost-effective tools to handle tasks ranging from small-package delivery to firefighting in remote areas, some of the industry say.